 Financial Assistance While Waiting on Disability

-There's help available while you're waiting for Social Security or SSI disability payments, but you have to piece it together.
+There's financial help available while you're waiting for Social Security or SSI disability payments, but you have to piece it together.

-Updated by , Attorney · UC Law San Francisco
+Updated by , Attorney UC Law San Francisco

-The Social Security Administration (SSA) can take several months, even a year or more, to approve an application for Social Security disability insurance (SSDI) or Supplemental Security Income (SSI).
+The Social Security Administration (SSA) can take several months, even a year or more, to approve an application for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).
 And if your application is denied, it can easily take a couple of years to work your way through the appeals process.

 Once you're finally approved, you'll get Social Security back pay (a large lump sum payment to cover those months or years of waiting), but you'll have no disability income in the meantime.
 So, how do you survive while waiting for your SSDI or SSI disability to be approved?
 Can you get any cash assistance while waiting for disability to help you get by?